mikeperry-tor/circpad-sim/README.md

 separately, and use that start time to merge individual defended traces back into a single properly aligned input into your classifier (which should be blind to the circuit separation).

+NOTE: Just like the client side log converion, the relay side log conversion takes only the longest trace, and makes no effort to make sure that the `client_circ_id` matches.
+If you have multiple circuits in your relay log, you should ensure they are matching properly.

 ### Other TODOs